 Anyhow, if you want to tell me what you had for breakfast or to find out what I’m doing, why not contact me as a human being.
 Don’t piss against a public cyber-lamppost for any old surfing spy dog to sniff.
 If you’re a friend you’ll already have my phone numbers and email address anyhow.
 If you don’t, I probably won’t want to know what you had for breakfast or whether you like or dislike Adam and Kelly.

-I apologise for the consumerist propaganda you’ll find alongside some of my YouTube videos.
-When I started uploading to YouTube in 2005 the facility was not stricken with the evil of ‘advertising’.
-In 2012 I’ wrote to Google/YouTube asking if I could pay to stop this commercial blight from being associated with what I produce.
-No reply so far (April 2016).
+I apologise for the consumerist propaganda you’ll find alongside some of my videos that are still on YouTube.
+When I started uploading to YouTube in 2005 the facility was not stricken with the plague of ‘advertising’.
+In 2012 I wrote to Google/YouTube asking if I could pay to stop this commercial blight from being associated with what I produce.
+No reply so far (January 2018).
 So much for the integrity of what I create and so much for freedom of choice, even if I offer to pay for such basic liberties.
 No way, apparently.
-So now the majority of my edutainment videos are streamed on my site or posted on Vimeo.
+So now the majority of my edutainment videos are accessible on my site or posted on Vimeo.
+Boycott YouTube and amazon.uk if you can!
 Advertising sucks (1).
 Say it again!
 Advertising sucks (2).

 I hope Google greedy-guts (Google own YouTube) will consider joining the real world after making such arrogant fools of themselves in the great ogooglebar event!
 All respect and power to Ann Cederberg and Svenska språkrådet for standing up to the corporate bullies of Google’s legal team.
 Länge leve det humanistiska Sverige! Åt helvete med den kapitalistiska arrogansen! =Long live the humanist [parts of] Sweden!
 To hell with capitalist arrogance!